 Objective 2.
 Identify other (non-facility) management-related risk factors associated with bulk tank milk quality, udder health, and milk production in organic dairy herds.
-After grouping all 21 farms together, we used linear regression to explore associations between the independent predictors described in Table 1 and the six udder health and production outcomes (BTSCC, avg.
+After grouping all 21 farms together, we used linear regression in the same manner as described above in Objective 1 to explore associations between the independent predictors described in Table 1 and the six udder health and production outcomes (BTSCC, avg.
 SCS, newSCS, elevSCS, chronSCS, STD 150-day milk) and two hygiene outcomes (mean hygiene score, proportion of dirty udders).
-Unconditional relationships between the eight outcome variables and independent predictors are reported for a significance level of P ≤0.20, and only for predictor variables with group sizes of at least n = 5.
+Unconditional relationships between the eight outcome variables and independent predictors are reported for a significance level of P ≤0.20 for an F-test, and only for predictor variables with group sizes of at least n = 5.

 Power analysis